Workplace hygiene is so important. It’s amazing how much a messy workplace can affect your productivity.

 Use wire baskets and bins for storage so that items are less likely to fall, break or spill.

 Store heavy boxes on the bottom and lighter ones on top to prevent toppling.
+There are other factors to consider when purchasing equipment, ensure you tick the boxes.

 5. Hire a Certified CMIP manager